EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/00-Prerequisites.md

 3. **Familiarity with Python frameworks**.
     - You will modify Python code to implement changes to the starter solution.
     - In some steps, you will create and run Python code from the command line and VS Code.
-    - You will select a Python kernel and run pre-existing scripts in some steps.

 ## What You Will Take Away